shreyashrestha07/SalaryPrediction/README.md

 ## Jupiter Notebooks:

-- Salary_Prediction_EDA: contains code for Data Wrangling, Exploratory Data Analysis(EDA) and Baseline creation
+- SalaryPredictionEDA: contains code for Data Wrangling, Exploratory Data Analysis(EDA) and Baseline creation
-- SalaryPrediction_Modelling: contains the code for model training, hyper parameter tuning, Principal Component Analysis(PCA), Model Evaluation and Model Deployment.
+- Salary_Prediction_Modelling: contains code for model training, hyper parameter tuning, model evaluation and model deployment.

 ## Other repository content
 'predicition.csv' contains the salaries predicted by the model from the test dataset.